tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-Additionally, small elements of these devices are able to hinder the diagnostic process when they are in the body.
+• Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.